 By using the CenturyLink Cloud plugin for Docker Machine, customers can create a Docker swarm on the CenturyLink Cloud by running a small number of Docker machine commands to create the nodes.
 Thus allowing the ability to run the Docker CLI commands required to create the swarm by setting the machine context using Docker Machine.

 The following requirements are needed to create a Docker swarm in CenturyLink Cloud:

 If you don’t have a CenturyLink Cloud account yet, no problem.
-Sign-up for a free trial today.
+Just head over to our website and activate an account.